Project Managers Aren’t the Only People Who Define Scope

 Larson, R. & Larson, E. (2009).
 Top five causes of scope creep … and what to do about them.
 Paper presented at PMI® Global Congress 2009—North America, Orlando, FL.
 Newtown Square, PA: Project Management Institute.

-Lu Kondor has worked as a technical writer for more than 20 years for major corporations.
-She has a Doctorate in Business Management and has worked in a large variety of organizations including entertainment, software, electric utility, manufacturing, oil and gas, chemical, and nuclear process industries.
-She is an adjunct lecturer in Advanced Technical Writing as well as Information Design for more than 14 years.
+Lu Kondor has worked as a technical writer for more than 20 years at major corporations.
+She has a Doctorate in Business Management and has created a large variety of documents, videos, and copy for organizations in entertainment, software, public utilities, manufacturing, oil and gas, chemical, B2B, consumer-based products, and the nuclear process industries.
+She is an adjunct lecturer in Advanced Technical Writing as well as Information Design for more than 17 years.

 Fantastic Time at the SCBWI LA Working Writer’s Retreat